Share this post

 Also, the skin is thicker than the hothouse cucumber, and can sometimes be a bit bitter.
 They are also usually coated with an edible wax.

 Pickling cucumbers are primarily used for what their name implies.
 The thicker skin and slightly denser flesh makes for a better finished pickle.
-While you can certainly use these as you would a garden cucumber, it will require a little more work to make them work.
+While you can certainly use these as you would a garden cucumber, it will require a little more work to since the skin is difficult to eat raw.

 Pictured left to right: garden, hothouse, and pickling cucumbers.

-Cucumbers do have USDA specs that are based mainly on external appearances, with sizing, color and uniformity being the major determinants, US Fancy being the highest grade for both garden and European varieties and US #1 being the highest grade for pickling cukes.
+Cucumbers do have USDA specs that are based mainly on external appearances, with sizing, color, and uniformity being the major determinants, with U.S. Fancy being the highest grade for both garden and European varieties and U.S. #1 being the highest grade for pickling cukes.

 Grades of cucumbers